matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 ### Event format

-A new relation type m.thread expresses that an event belongs to a thread.
+A new relation type (see [MSC2674](https://github.com/matrix-org/matrix-doc/pull/2674)) `m.thread` expresses that an event belongs to a thread.

 ```json
 "m.relates_to": {